 The second element of most relationships is personal chemistry.
 We build relationships with people we like and who are like us.
 Again, at work, this is often missing.
 We work with all sorts of people with whom we may have nothing in common with and with whom we don’t connect.
 Sometimes we think that is a reason not to build a partnership.
 Nothing is further from the truth.
 The work brings us together with this person, not chemistry, and expecting this can lead us to miss key partnerships that can bring teams together, get a project back on track, or move an initiative forward.

 The final leg of the stool is time.
 We build many of our most significant relationships over long periods of time—my best friend since first grade, your fraternity brother, a parent you met 17 years ago when your kids were in grade school.
 But in our organizations, we don’t have the gift of time.
 We can’t always build trust over time.
 Instead of taking time to earn trust, we have to jump in and assume trust.

 The lesson in all of this is this: you must approach work partnerships deliberately and purposefully.
 They take effort.
 They do not grow organically, through fresh air, sunshine and hide-and-seek.

 Susan Finerty is an adjunct faculty at the Wisconsin School of Business Center for Professional & Executive Development.
 Her courses include How to Influence Without Direct Authority, Leadership Beyond Management, and Transition to Executive Management.
-To learn more about her upcoming courses, please email [email protected]

 About the Instructor: Susan Finerty